stratosphereips/StratosphereLinuxIPS/README.md

   	./kalipso.sh

-## Authors and Contributors
+## Authors

-- Main author: Sebastian Garcia. sebastian.garcia@agents.fel.cvut.cz, eldraco@gmail.com.
+Main author: Sebastian Garcia. sebastian.garcia@agents.fel.cvut.cz, eldraco@gmail.com.

-- Ondrej Lukas: During the original slips code, he worked on the new detection metric of infected IPs based on timewindows, detection windows, weighted scores and averages.
-Also all the ip_handler, alerts classes, etc.
-- Frantisek Strasak.
-Work on all the new version of slips, features, output, core and the https Machine Learning detection module. (https://github.com/frenky-strasak)
-- Dita hollmannova: Worked in the VirusTotal module and the Whois modul. (dita.hollmannova@gmail.com)
+Contributors:
-- Kamila Babayeva: Implemented the NodeJS interface (kamifai14@gmail.com)
+	- Kamila Babayeva
+	- Ondrej Lukas
+	- Alya Gomaa
+	- Veronica Valeros
+	- Frantisek Strasak
+	- Dita Hollmannova
 	- Elaheh Biglar Beigi
-- MariaRigaki
+	- Maria Rigaki
 	- kartik88363
 	- arkamar

+## How to contribute
+All contributors are welcomed!
+How you can help?
+	- Run Slips and report bugs and needed features, and suggest ideas
+	- Pull requests with a solved GitHub issue and new feature
+	- Pull request with a new detection module.
+The instructions and a template for new detection module [here](https://stratospherelinuxips.readthedocs.io/en/latest/).